 Notes

-1 This is a compilation of the Children and Community Services Regulations 2006 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 8 April 2011 of the Children and Community Services Regulations 2006 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table